hannamw/hannamw.github.io/resume/index.md

 - Used pandas, matplotlib, and scikit-learn to analyze and quantify the accuracy of geospatial data from various sources, and ultimately decide which data provider to use.

 #### Research Assistant, University of Chicago
-Winter 2019 - Present, Chicago
+January 2020 - June 2020, Chicago
 - Conduct research on linguistic interpretability of contextual word embeddings

 #### Grader, University of Chicago Dept. of Computer Science
-Fall 2018, Chicago
+Fall 2018 - July 2020, Chicago
-- Graded the following courses: Computer Systems, Computer Architecture, Time Series Analysis and Stochastic Processes
+- Graded the following courses: Intro to CS, Computer Systems, Computer Architecture, Time Series Analysis and Stochastic Processes

 #### Student Programmer, <a href='http://stemed.uchicago.edu/'>University of Chicago STEM Education</a>
 Feb.
 2018 - June 2018, Chicago